Cleft Lip and Cleft Palate - Care and Treatment

 Call for an Appointment 919-684-3815

 Children with a cleft lip and/or cleft palate can face many medical, dental, and developmental challenges.
-That’s why they benefit from the comprehensive care only an experienced and compassionate medical team can provide.
-Our team includes surgeons who use advanced surgical techniques to close clefts, as well as specialists who focus on helping your child speak, feed, and eat successfully.
+That’s why they benefit from the comprehensive care only an experienced and compassionate medical and surgical team can provide.
+Our team includes surgeons who use advanced surgical techniques to close clefts, as well as specialists who focus on helping your child speak and feed successfully.
 Our goal is to give your child the best outcome possible, with results that last a lifetime.

-Find a Cleft Lip and Cleft Palate Surgery Doctor
+Find a Cleft Lip and Cleft Palate - Care and Treatment Doctor

 Matching Results